TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 | access.token.expires | Body | String | Expiration time of issued token <br/> in the ssZ:MM:HHTdd-mm-yyyy format. e.g.) 50Z:17:03T16-05-2017 |

 > [Caution]
 > A token includes expiration.
-The 'expires' item included in the reponse of request for token issuance refers to token expiration time.
-When a token is expired, a new token must be issued.  토큰에는 유효 시간이 있습니다. 토큰 발급 요청의 응답에 포함된 'expires' 항목은 발급받은 토큰이 만료되는 시간입니다. 토큰이 만료되면 새로운 토큰을 발급받아야 합니다.
+The 'expires' item included in the reponse to request for token issuance refers to token expiration time.
+When a token is expired, a new token must be issued.

 <details>
 <summary>Example</summary>